 Common to the many routes is that you get a fantastic nature experience with everything from rainforests and waterfalls, to the most spectacular views.

 Some of the routes may involve easier mountaineering and narrow trails along steep slopes.
 Other routes go through valleys and end up on beautiful beaches.
 And then there are routes that are concentrated around volcanic craters.

 Some of the routes are not very well signposted and it’s not always easy to find out where a route starts.
 Therefore, it can be a bit difficult for tourists on their own to find the routes without having to hire a guide.

 However, there are also advantages to the bad signage – the routes are not packed with tourists and you often have them to yourself.

-HERE you will find all of Hawaii’s trails – and see the routes difficulty and length.
+HERE you’ll find all of Hawaii’s trails – and see the routes difficulty and length.

 World class diving & snorkeling in Hawaii